-As a continuation of the trend in 2018, there was a significant uptick of 63% in deal activity in Egypt from 2019.
-In 2020 Egypt maintains its ranking in RMB’s Where to Invest in Africa report as the number one investment destination in Africa.
-Egypt has a large and diversified economy; and an improved business environment stemming from recent investment-related legal reforms that have resulted in improved investor sentiment.
-The improvement in Egypt’s business environment is evident in the country’s eight-place jump in the World Bank’s Ease of Doing Business rankings.
+As a continuation of the historic trend, there was a significant uptick of 104% in deal activity in Egypt between 2019 and 2021.
+Egypt maintained its ranking in RMB’s Where to Invest in Africa 2021 report as the number one investment destination in Africa.
+Egypt has a large and diversified economy and an improved business environment stemming from recent investment-related legal reforms that resulted in improved investor sentiment.
+Furthermore, Egypt was praised by the IMF for implementing one of the most successful economic turnaround programmes, which commenced in 2016.
+The improvement in Egypt’s business environment is evident in the country’s eight-place jump in the World Bank’s Ease of Doing Business rankings between 2018 and 2020.

 Another notable country is Morocco.
 Despite being ranked second to Egypt in investment attractiveness, it has not attracted significantly more investment to the region.
 This may be partially due to reluctance to invest in tourism-sensitive economies such as Morocco, whose economy has taken a hit from the pandemic and may take longer to recover.
 According to the World Bank, tourism contributes 11% of the country’s GDP and accounts for 17% of the workforce.
 Morocco will remain dependent on Europe for tourism, foreign direct investment (FDI) and remittance inflows.

 According to EY’s Africa Attractiveness Report 2021, North Africa was one of the regions the pandemic affected the most, with Morocco registering the second-highest Covid-19 cases in Africa.
 It saw a sharp contraction in GDP of 7.1% in 2020 — its first recession in over two decades.
 The dual shock of the pandemic and recent severe droughts drove this.